Founder, BW Consulting Services and Solutions

 Most importantly, however is Beth’s commitment to being a “socially responsible entrepreneur” – providing “good”, wage-earning jobs to people who are far too often left out of the system.
 She is strongly committed to providing second chances to people.
 A long-time supporter of CORI reform, more than 20% of her RTC workforce were ex-offenders, former gang members, disconnected youth – many of whom successfully used this hand up to become self-sustaining and productive members of their community.
 Beth’s perspective: “Desperate people do desperate things.
 We all deserve a second chance, and unless given an opportunity to change, we only perpetuate a cycle of dysfunction that ultimately wastes a life and costs us all.
 We either pay them or pay for them.”

-Among Beth’s many achievements and awards, some highlights include being awarded ICIC and Inc magazines fastest growing inner city business 3 years in a row (2004-2007) and becoming an ICIC Hall of Fame business.
-Additionally, Beth was awarded one of the 50 fastest growing women businesses by American Express and WPO in 2010.
-In 2011, WBENC’s shining star award; one of the largest and most recognized women business award nationally.
-The President’s award from GNEMSDC; a significant regional minority business award.
-The Presidents and community leadership award from The Eastern Ma Urban League, and finally in 2012 the Ernst & Young Social Entrepreneur of the Year for New England, a prestigious Global business award recognizing her social responsibility.
+She continues to stay active on several community and business boards.
+Some highlights of Beth’s many achievements and awards include being awarded ICIC and Inc magazines fastest growing inner-city business 3 years in a row and becoming an ICIC Hall of Fame business; recognized as one of the 50 fastest growing women businesses by American Express and WPO; a WBENC shining start awardee; the President’s award from GNEMSDC; the Presidents and community leadership award from the Eastern Massachusetts Urban League; and the Ernst & Young Social Entrepreneur of the Year for New England – a prestigious Global business award recognizing her social responsibility.

-Yet her greatest pride and accomplishment is her son who’s academic and business accomplishments far surpass any job, award or recognition she could ever receive.
+Yet, her greatest pride and accomplishment is her son’s academic and business accomplishments which far surpass any job, award, or recognition she could ever receive.